E-buses & Charging Infrastructure

 Plan for Implementation: next steps

-It is indispensable to accelerate a European approach on production.
-Currently, a lot of cheap production happens in China and does not meet up to EU requirements.
+It is indispensable to accelerate a European approach on production of E-buses.
+Currently, a lot of production happens in China and does not meet EU requirements.
 As soon as electric vehicles are available in front-runner cities, implementation strategies could be rolled out to other cities.
 By adjusting the infrastructure, upscaling and adoption of electric vehicles can be enhanced.

 Overall, pilot projects should be considered as learning processes: they might not be profitable straight away, but will proof their value when upscaling the roll-out to other parts of the city.